-We also work with other services and organisations that are involved with a family, with the family's permission such as paediatricians, school nurse or family support workers.
+We also work with other services and organisations that are involved with a family, with the family's permission such as paediatricians or family support workers.

-How do we know if SEND provision is effective?
+How do we know if SEN provision is effective?

-The progress of all children is tracked throughout the school through the use of assessment weeks and pupil tracking data.
+The progress of all children/young people is tracked throughout the school through the use of assessment weeks.

-In addition, for children with SEND we regularly review progress towards agreed outcomes assessing whether the support that has been in place has made a difference and what we need to do next.
+In addition, for children/young people with SEND we regularly review progress towards agreed outcomes assessing whether the support that has been in place has made a difference and what we need to do next.
 We evaluate this progress against age-related expectations.

 When we run special intervention programmes for groups of children we assess how successful they have been and use that information to decide on how best to run them in the future.
-We do this through assessments such as the Salford reading and comprehension test and the LAPACK.
+We do this for through assessments such as the British Picture Vocabulary scale, Salford reading and comprehension test and the NEALE's assessment of reading ability.

-How are children and young people with SEND helped to access activities outside of the classroom?
+How are children and young people with SEN helped to access activities outside of the classroom?